pete-mba5/pete-mba5.github.io/_posts/2024-03-28-picture-of-the-day.markdown

 I ran along the river while snowing.
 It was really cold.
 My shoes are now over the heating.
 Let's see how they will be tomorrow morning.

 I kept reading Mr. Asprey's book.
-I am checking every page how many more minutes I will need to complete it.
+I am checking constantly how many minutes I will need to complete it.
 What a non-sense book.

-4 hours after finishing ski, I am still having very sensitive fingertíps.
+4 hours after finishing ski, I am still having very sensitive fingertips.